Anamika-K20/Anamika-K20/README.md

 ## About Me 🚀

-Hey there!
-I'm Anamika Kumari, a passionate student with a deep interest in software development, artificial intelligence, and machine learning.
+A passionate student with a deep interest in software development, artificial intelligence, and machine learning.
 I love creating innovative solutions to real-world problems and exploring new technologies to expand my skills.

 ---